NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 to 0, if it appears that the solver is not aggressive enough, or it may need to be increased if perhaps it overfits.
 This will become less of a concern if there is some ground truth, as discussed later.

-The option ``--max-pairwise-matches 20000`` was used to ensure that enough interest point matches are kept out of the many that were created.

 Next, one can run ``parallel_stereo`` as before, with the new cameras, and see if the obtained solution is more acceptable, that is, if the